jasminelundgren/FoodApp/README.md

-# Ruokasovellusprojekti
+# Food picker app
-App that randomly picks out a food from an array.
+App made with Python that randomly picks out food and it's recipe from your own food collection.